Overview

 Ill Medical Patients' Acute Care and Treatment (IMPACT) is for you.

-The IMPACT Instructor Training Day is a half-day course for clinicians who are interested in contributing to the delivery of the course as faculty members.
+The IMPACT Instructor Training Day is a one day course for clinicians who are interested in contributing to the delivery of the course as faculty members.

 Who can apply?